tirmisula/tirmisula.github.io/content/posts/gaussian-MLE-deduction.md

 represent the maximum likelihood estimates for the mean and variance of the Gaussian distribution based
 on the observed data.

 Note: This is a detailed step-by-step explanation of the MLE deduction for a Gaussian distribution.
-The actual derivation involves more mathematical steps and calculations.
+The actual derivation involves more mathematical steps and calculations.         -->

-## Step 7: Sage
+## Procedure

 {{< math.inline >}}
 <p>